SBobbe/blog-posts/Markdown_best_practices.md

 ![Screenshot shows that error is only visible in raw Markdown](published_backtick_error.png)

-This is a good example of a situation when you face a choice to follow or ignore the style guide.
+In this situation, you face a choice to follow or ignore the style guide.
 If you are publishing on a personal blog and are the only person to see your raw markdown, and you don't mind the zigzag error line, then nobody else will be able to tell that you haven't followed best practices.
-However, if you are not the only collaborator on the Markdown file, or if your work is used as an example for new learners, it might be a good idea to take the extra time to fix the error.
+However, if you are not the only collaborator on the Markdown file, or if your work is used as an example for new learners, it's a good idea to take the extra time to fix the error and learn how to avoid it next time.